EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 Click 'Open in File Manager' to open the File Manager pointing at the job context directory for the job on the Open OnDemand host.

+### App 'data root directory'

+Within an app's form, click the 'data root directory' link to open the File Manager pointing at the app directory, `ondemand/data/sys/dashboard/batch_connect/sys/<app_name>/`, under which the job's files will be created.

+#### Troubleshooting: 'Error occurred when attempting to access `ondemand/data/sys/dashboard/batch_connect/sys/<app_name>`

+If a dialog pops up with error:

+'Error occurred when attempting to access `/pun/sys/dashboard/files/fs/.../ondemand/data/sys/dashboard/batch_connect/sys/<app_name>`'

+and

+'Cannot read file `/.../ondemand/data/sys/dashboard/batch_connect/sys/<app_name>`'

+then, click 'OK'.

+This error can arise if you have not used the app before and, so, it's `<app_name>` subdirectory will not exist under your `ondemand` folder.

 ---

 ## Open an SSH session to a back-end or the Open OnDemand host